 =LEN() gives back the number of characters in a cell.
 So

-=LEFT(A1,LEN(A1)-2) extracts the entire text in a cell but its last two characters.
+=LEFT(A1,LEN(A1)-2) extracts the entire text in a cell except the last two characters.
+To separate the cell

-Pro tip 3: You can extract content with
+Pro tip 3: You can also extract content with

 MID() not just from text cells, but also from number and date cells.
 If you want to apply formulas like

-LEFT() to your dates, it helps to transform them to text first.
+LEFT() to your dates, it helps to transform them to the text format first.
 To do so, use the formula

 =TEXT(A1, "MM/DD/YYYY").
 Instead of